Public Administration (PAD)

 Prerequisite: Graduate Standing.
 The federal system of government, intergovernmental relations, and intergovernmental management.
 Covers the constitutional basis for American federalism; the evolution of American federal relations; policy-making in the American system; fiscal federalism; role of local and state governments; cooperation and conflict in managing the delivery of public services; and contemporary challenges.
 Offered bi-annually, Spring only.

-PAD 640 HUMAN RESOURCE MANAGEMENT IN PUBLIC AND NONPROFIT ORGANIZATIONS
+PAD 640 HUMAN RESOURCE MANAGEMENT FOR PUBLIC AND NONPROFIT ORGANIZATIONS

 Prerequisite: Graduate status or instructor permission.
 Roles and functions of supervisors in a variety of work settings; supervisory role in coordinating agency functions and meeting clients' needs; worker role and responsibilities; leadership, organizational, and systems theory; application of theory to practice situations.